theNewDynamic/oregonsadventurecoast.com/content/blog/2018-07-11-first-time-running-in-the-prefontaine-memorial-run-follow-these-tips.md

 ---
 title: Five Simple Tips for Runners Traveling to Oregon's South Coast
-date: 2018-07-11T17:43:26.000Z
+date: 2018-07-11T17:43:26.000+00:00
-description: >-
-  There's a reason why runners love to travel to Oregon's South Coast.
+description: There's a reason why runners love to travel to Oregon's South Coast.
   Not only is this home to one of Oregon’s greatest sports legends, the late Steve Prefontaine, our region is filled with natural amenities ideal for training including challenging hills, trails, temperate weather and coastal beauty that can't be found anywhere else in the country.
 tags:
 - 10k
 - Annual Prefontaine Memorial Run
 - Coos Bay
 - Oregon Coast
 - Running
 categories:
 - Walking & Hiking
-image: /img/07-11-17-new-race-in-town.jpg
+image: "/img/07-11-17-new-race-in-town.jpg"
+warning: true

 ---
 There's a reason why runners love to travel to Oregon's South Coast.
 Not only is this home to one of Oregon’s greatest sports legends, the late <a href="/steve-prefontaine-story/" rel="noopener noreferrer"> Steve Prefontaine</a>, our region is filled with natural amenities ideal for training including challenging hills, trails, temperate weather and coastal beauty that can't be found anywhere else in the country.